puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 variety of roles, great Puppet code means flexible and portable Puppet code.
-Though Puppet's *types* and *providers* can translate between Puppet's resource syntax and the native tools on a wide variety of systems, there are still a lot questions that you as a Puppet module developer will need to answer yourself.
+Though Puppet's *types* and *providers* can translate between Puppet's resource syntax and the native tools on a wide variety of systems, there are still a lot of questions that you as a Puppet module developer will need to answer for yourself.

 A good rule of thumb is that the resource abstraction layer answers **how** questions, while the Puppet code itself answers **what** questions.